G6-2Flyy/custom_svg-logo_maker/README.md

 ## Description

 The purpose of this project is to build a Node.js command-line application that takes in user input to generate a logo and save that logo as an SVG file.
-The user input includes selecting a shape and color, providing text for the logo, and saving the generated logo in the designated directory.
+The user input includes selecting a shape and color, providing text for the logo, and saving the generated logo to a designated directory.

 - The motivation for this application comes from how it enables end users to create his/her/their own custom logo.
-- This custom logo maker was created to extend a easy, convenient, and cost effective way to produce a customized logo.
+- This custom logo maker was created to extend an easy, convenient, and cost effective way to produce a customized logo.
 - This application seeks to reduce the amount of time and money necessary to generate a simple logo.